ajitagupta/selfdiscipline/README.md

 What will you use your newfound self-discipline to achieve this year?
 The most successful people maintain aim and purpose.
 They focus all of their energy on their highest-priority tasks.
 They don't waste time on unproductive activities.

 While it may seem like a superhuman feat successful men and women have simply capitalized on their self-discipline by remembering their "Why", the underlying reasons why they are working so tirelessly toward their goal.
 Every now and then ask yourself: "What will my life look like after I complete this goal?".
 When you remember why you are working so hard it becomes much easier to stay focussed.
 Visualize yourself as a success.
 Reflect on the impact you hope to make.
 Imagine what it will feel like to be victorious.
+Strive for the life you've always wanted.